 The Examination Services Manager will acknowledge receipt of the appeal.
 Within 20 days, the Examination Services Manager will write to the Centre regarding the outcome.

 What if I am still not satisfied?

-If Aly Greenway Workplace Training and or the candidate are still not satisfied with the outcome then a second appeal may be submitted no later than 15 working days after receiving the outcome of the first appeal.
+If Aly Greenway Workplace Training and or the learner are still not satisfied with the outcome then a second appeal may be submitted no later than 15 working days after receiving the outcome of the first appeal.